aZerato/aZerato.github.io/README.md

 [My Github.io website](http://aZerato.github.io/)

-This angular app uses Github API.
+This angular app is created for blogging.
+- Create your post with a specific html template
+- Compile them

 ## How to configure